 This baby didn't suffer.
-It was a delight to us from the moment we knew it was coming, even in my sickest moments.
+She was a delight to us from the moment we knew she was coming, even in my sickest moments.
 I felt thankful all the way through, and I am filled to my brim with joy at that knowledge.
-This baby has brought me happiness, even though I won't see its sweet face in our nursery.
+This baby has brought me happiness, even though I won't see her sweet face in our nursery.

 What we're working through is sadness for US, not our child.

 Our baby is healed, whole and healthy.
 God answered the prayers we all have for our babies: take care of them, keep them safe, make them healthy, let them know they're loved.
 He's answered each of those, just not in the way I wanted.
 His ways aren't mine, but they're perfect; I'm at peace with that right now.